formancehq/stack/DEVELOPERS.md

 ## How to start developing
 To use Earthly and dev environments in Kubernetes, you need the following environment variables (in .direnv/.env):
 Environment variables are split into several pieces:
-- Project config: License of the various tools used in the repository
+- Project config: License of the various tools used in the repository (Not required for local development)
     - SPEAKEASY_API_KEY: License for [Speakeasy](https://www.speakeasyapi.dev/)
     - GITHUB_TOKEN: Github token for actions
     - GORELEASER_KEY: Github token for releases